-Why take a basic camera overview class? | Photofocus
+Why take a basics camera overview class?

-I recently attended a free 90-minute camera workshop.
-The description was: “Basic Camera Overview/Class Orientation, DSLR & Mirrorless Camera Operation, and the Principles of Correct Exposure.”
+Every so often I feel like I need to revisit the basics of my camera and photography.
+A while ago I took a class titled, “Basic Camera Overview/Class Orientation, DSLR & Mirrorless Camera Operation, and the Principles of Correct Exposure.”

 I’ve been taking photographs for over forty years, why on earth would I choose to go to a basic camera course?
 Several reasons actually: